JIAOJIAOMEI/Universal-function-approximator/README.md

 ![Optimiser_Compare.png](Optimiser_Compare.png)

-# Solving ODEs with PINNs Example
+# Solving first order ODEs with PINNs Example

 The idea is based on this paper [Artificial Neural Networks for Solving ODEs and PDES](https://github.com/JIAOJIAOMEI/Universal-function-approximator-and-PINNs/blob/main/1998-Artificial%20Neural%20Networks%20for%20Solving%20ODEs%20and%20PDES.pdf), the code implementation is based on this [Neural Networks for Solving Differential Equations](https://github.com/JIAOJIAOMEI/Universal-function-approximator-and-PINNs/blob/main/main%20reference%20for%20this%20project.pdf), I made some modifications.